Lecturer in Medical Radiation Science

 - Wagga Wagga or Port Macquarie

-You will have extensive clinical experience within the field of Medical Radiation Science specifically in magnetic resonance imaging (MRI); and will be able to demonstrate education experience within the clinical and/or academic setting.
-You will be responsible for teaching a range of subjects that include all aspects of MRI, with specialisation specific content relating to professional practice, imaging anatomy, imaging pathology and/or instrumentation.
+You will have extensive clinical experience within the field of Medical Radiation Science, specifically in magnetic resonance imaging (MRI) and/or computed tomography (CT), and will be able to demonstrate education experience within the clinical and/or academic setting.
+The appointee will be responsible for teaching a range of subjects that include all aspects of MRI and CT, with specialisation specific content relating to professional practice, imaging anatomy, imaging pathology and/or instrumentation.
 It will be expected that multiple teaching methods (face to face and online delivery) methods are utilised.

 To be successful you will have:

-- A postgraduate qualification relevant to medical radiation science or equivalent accreditation and standing
+- Completion of a Master's or Graduate Diploma qualification relevant to medical radiation science

-- Experience in teaching medical radiation science, as a lecturer, tutor, demonstrator or supervisor, in a patient clinic setting or a tertiary education institution
+- Demonstrated experience in teaching medical radiation science, as a lecturer, tutor, demonstrator or supervisor, in a patient clinic setting or a tertiary education institution

 - Eligibility for registration as a Medical Radiation Practitioner or Medical Practitioner with the Australian Health Practitioner Regulation Agency (AHPRA) will be highly regarded